eflautt/ga-data-science/projects/final-projects/02-experiment-writeup/readme.md

     **2** | _Meets expectations, good job!_
     **3** | _Exceeds expectations, you wonderful creature, you!_

-While your total score may serve as a helpful gauge of whether you've met project goals, __specific standards scores are more important__ since they can show you where to focus your efforts in the future!
+While your total score is a helpful gauge of whether you've met overall project goals, __specific scores are more important__ since they'll show you where to focus your efforts in the future!

 ---

-## RESOURCES
+### RESOURCES

 #### Starter Code
 - Please use the [template](./project-design-template.md) provided.